Golf Tutorials

 Beyond simple protection, tape can also serve as a performance enhancer for your grip.
 This is especially useful in difficult conditions.
 If it's a hot, humid day and your hands are sweating, a layer of porous cotton tape can give you extra friction and a more secure hold without you strangling the club and with much less hand tension, which kills the golf swing.

-Some players even use tape to slightly build up the size of their grips in A-Z position if they don't have time for a full-regrips.
-A nice self-adherent wrap over a part of a worn-out can breath new-life into the friction for a couple more-practice sessions instead replacing it immediately right away.
+Some players even use tape to slightly build up the size of their grips if they don't have time for a full regrip.
+A nice self-adherent wrap over a part of a worn-out grip can breathe new life into the friction for a couple more practice sessions instead of replacing it immediately.

 How to Do a "Pro's Wrap" on Your Thumb

-One specific technique seen on Tour is wrapping the lead-hand thumb with tape.
+One specific technique seen on tour is wrapping the lead-hand thumb with tape.
 This isn't just for blister protection - it’s about creating a more stable hinge.
-Having a little tactile feedback on your thumb can discourage you from having too soft or loose of_a hold at the highest of the_swing.
-It can also help-prevent the thumb from_sliding, allowing for a a more-confident, _unified transition_ from backswing to _downswing.
+Having a little tactile feedback on your thumb can discourage you from having too soft or loose of a hold at the highest point of the swing.
+It can also help prevent the thumb from sliding, allowing for a more confident, unified transition from backswing to downswing.

 This simple wrap helps your hands feel more connected and prevents the minor instabilities that happen in transition.
-This method is all about promoting a stable feel to add to an incredible_impact and more-power!
+This method is all about promoting a stable feel to add to incredible impact and more power!

 For Curing a Slice (or a Hook)